 You can check out the project issues that contains some other smaller improvements and features that are also coming to the project.

 Would you like to give Tuist a try?
-You can check out the Getting started guide that explains how to install the tool and how to bootstrap your first project.
+You can check out the Get started guide that explains how to install the tool and how to bootstrap your first project.

 Tuist strives to build a healthy and supportive community that pushes the project forward.
 I’ll keep pushing it because I’m self-motivated, but I’d love to do it with developers like you.